 HERITAGE HIGHLIGHTS: The St Cadfan Stone is the earliest known example of Welsh writing

-The significance of these worn incised carvings are that they show that the leading families of the area were using the Welsh language, rather than Latin.
-The best preserved writing is on the side facing south (facing you as you enter the church).
-The stone was carved some time around 800 AD, and was discovered serving as a gatepost for a pigsty!
+The significance of these worn incised carvings is that they show that the leading families of the area were using the Welsh language, rather than Latin.
+The best-preserved writing is on the side facing south (facing you as you enter the church).
+The stone was carved sometime around AD 800, and was discovered serving as a gatepost for a pigsty!

 Note: Do not mistake this St Cadfan's Stone for Cadfan's Stone at Llangadwaladr church on Anglesey.

-The first church settlement, or clas, was founded at Tywyn around 516 AD by Cadfan, a missionary from Brittany.
-Accordimg to the Book of Llandaf, Cadfan brought twelve brothers with him, and established a settlement centred around a nearby well.
+The first church settlement, or clas, was founded at Tywyn around AD 516 by Cadfan, a missionary from Brittany.
+According to the Book of Llandaf, Cadfan brought twelve brothers with him and established a settlement centred around a nearby well.